When to visit the vet?

 Diagnosis

 In acuteAcute refers to a condition that occurs suddenly and is usually of short duration.
-In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention. cases, it may be difficult to perform specific tests, as immediate treatment takes precedence.
+In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention. cases, it can be difficult to perform specific tests, as immediate treatment takes precedence.
 However, blood tests can be performed to rule out other causes for the symptoms and to assess the severity of the reaction.

 In some cases, an allergy testAn allergy test is a method for the diagnosis of allergic reactions.
 The body is exposed to various allergens to identify which substances trigger an allergic reaction. may be considered to identify the specific allergenAn allergen is a substance that can trigger an allergic reaction in sensitized individuals.
 These reactions vary in intensity and can range from mild symptoms to severe, life-threatening conditions. that triggered the anaphylaxisAnaphylaxis is a rapid, severe allergic reaction that is potentially life-threatening.
 It can be triggered by various factors, including food, medications, and insect stings, and requires immediate medical attention..
 However, this is often only possible after the dog has been stabilized.